MetOs-UiO/info_links_etc/guides_and_docs/virt_env_Fram_with_VScode.md

 > and that probably won't work with VS code unless if you stick to one login node and use specifically that one.

-Once we are logged in to Fram, we will be in our home directory.
+Once you are logged in to Fram, you will be in your home directory.
 Open the terminal with one of the below commands:
 - Use the `Ctrl+` ` keyboard shortcut with the backtick character.
 - Use the **View > Terminal** menu command.
 - From the **Command Palette** (`Ctrl+Shift+P`), use the **View: Toggle Integrated Terminal** command.